Alfresco/docs-alfresco/identity-service/latest/upgrade/index.md

     pg_dump --clean --no-owner --no-acl -h ${POSTGRES_HOST} -p ${POSTGRES_PORT}  -U ${POSTGRES_USER} ${POSTGRES_DATABASE} | grep -v -E '(DROP\ SCHEMA\ public|CREATE\ SCHEMA\ public|COMMENT\ ON\ SCHEMA\ public|DROP\ EXTENSION\ plpgsql|CREATE\ EXTENSION\ IF\ NOT\ EXISTS\ plpgsql|COMMENT\ ON\ EXTENSION\ plpgsql)' > /backup/backup.sql
     ```

-2. Remove the existing data from the database and stop the database service.
+3. Remove the existing data from the database and stop the database service.

-3. Stop the Identity Service service.
+4. Stop the Identity Service service.

-4. Open the zip file for version  of the Identity Service and [configure its connection to the database](https://www.keycloak.org/docs/latest/server_installation/#_database){:target="_blank"}.
+5. Unzip the ZIP file and configure your connection to the database using the Keycloak documentation.
+[Relational Database Setup]](https://www.keycloak.org/docs/latest/server_installation/#_database){:target="_blank"}.

-5. Restart the database service and restore the database backup to it.
+6. Restart the database service and restore your backup database.

     For example, for a PostgreSQL database: